Black hole: Alternatives

-The evidence for stellar black holes strongly relies on the existence of an upper limit for the mass of a neutron star.
-The size of this limit heavily depends on the assumptions made about the properties of dense matter.
-New exotic phases of matter could push up this bound.
+While there is a strong case for supermassive black holes, the model for stellar-mass black holes assumes of an upper limit for the mass of a neutron star: objects observed to have more mass are assumed to be black holes.
+However, the properties of extremely dense matter are poorly understood.
+New exotic phases of matter could allow other kinds of massive objects.
 A phase of free quarks at high density might allow the existence of dense quark stars, and some supersymmetric models predict the existence of Q stars.
-Some extensions of the standard model posit the existence of preons as fundamental building blocks of quarks and leptons, which could hypothetically form preon stars.
+Some extensions of the Standard Model posit the existence of preons as fundamental building blocks of quarks and leptons, which could hypothetically form preon stars.
 These hypothetical models could potentially explain a number of observations of stellar black hole candidates.
 However, it can be shown from arguments in general relativity that any such object will have a maximum mass.